Boundary behavior of continuous-state interacting multi-type branching processes with immigration: Behavior at the boundary

-Let $Y(t)$ be a single type CBI process with competition given by Then $X_i(t) \leq Y_i(t)$, $t\ge0,\,i=1,\ldots,d$.
-This comparison principle can be obtained using the same idea as in \cite[Proposition 4.2]{MR3208120}, where a two-type CBI process with intra-specific competition is shown to be dominated by a two-type CBI; see also \cite[Theorem 2.2]{MR4195178}.
-In fact, the proofs in \cite{MR3208120,MR4195178} work here with obvious adaptations due to the fact that $c_{ij} \leq0$ for $i\neq j$.
+Then $X_{i}(t)\leq Y_{i}(t)$, $t\ge0,\,i=1,\ldots,d$.
+This comparison principle can be obtained using the same idea as in \citep[Proposition 4.2]{MR3208120}, where a two-type CBI process with intra-specific competition is shown to be dominated by a two-type CBI; see also \citep[Theorem 2.2]{MR4195178}.
+In fact, the proofs in \citet{MR3208120,MR4195178} work here with obvious adaptations due to the fact that $c_{ij}\leq0$ for $i\neq j$.